 Steven Kolber is a teacher of English, History, Literacy and EAL (English as an Additional Language) at Melbourne High School, Australia.
 Uses videos, flipped learning, inclusion, and educational research applications for teaching.
 He is the leader of #edureading, an academic reading group on key education topics and has a great passion for improving educational practices around the world.

 Magnus Nohr teaches ICT at Østfold University College, Department of Teacher Education, and has a master's degree in ICT-supported learning.
 He is responsible for teaching the subject to ICT teachers, which is organized as a MOOC.
 He is dyslexic and uses active digital tools in his workday.
 He was one of the pioneers of the flipped classroom in Norway and is responsible for the largest Facebook group in Norway on the subject: He is known as a committed speaker and concerned with a good culture of sharing with creative commons.
-He has over 900,000 views on his Norwegian teaching videos on his YouTube channel.
+He has over 900,000 views on his Norwegian teaching videos YouTube channel.

-Matt works with the students and staff of the South Williamsport Area School District, where he teaches chemistry and Applied Chemistry and is Chairman of the K-12 Science Department.
+Matt Eisley works with the students and staff of the South Williamsport Area School District, where he teaches chemistry and Applied Chemistry and is Chairman of the K-12 Science Department.
 He has worked on various technology initiatives within the district and actively promotes the Flipped Learning methodology through implementation in his chemistry classes; modeling, sharing, and collaborating with other staff members.
 In addition to his 18 years as a high school teacher, Matt also served for 9 years as an adjunct instructor at the Pennsylvania College of Technology for courses including Fundamentals of Chemistry, Introduction to Forensic Science and Information, Technology and Society.
 Matt has earned Flipped Learning Certifications I and II, as well as the early Flipped Learning Trainer: Level I certification.
 He earned a bachelor's degree in chemistry and a BSEd in secondary education (chemistry) from Lock Haven University, Pennsylvania, and a master's degree in educational technology from the University of Bloomsburg.
-His professional interests are in the implementation of reverse learning, inquiry learning (specifically POGIL - Process Oriented Guided Inquiry Learning) and digital laboratory simulations.
+His professional interests are in the implementation of reverse learning, inquiry learning (specifically POGIL - Process Oriented Guided Inquiry Learning), and digital laboratory simulations.

 Casey Snyder is a history teacher in Wiggins, Colorado.
 He has been teaching for the past eight years, but he changed his classroom in 2018.
 Casey's experience in the field of history fueled her desire to involve all the students who walked through her door, so she chose the Flipped Learning model.
 He achieved his Flipped Learning Level I and II certification in the summer of 2019.